BenceBertalan/TaskAPI/readme.md

 It will accept, run, and store tasks (OS commands/apps) and their results.

+All the Tasks are stored as Documents (objects) in a configured MongoDB database.

 This app creates a webservice which exposes the following API endpoints:

 - /api/tasks (GET) - get all Tasksk from the App